bram-abe/crud-demo/README.md

 #### FRONTEND WEB
 - `cd frontend/src`
 - Use `npm run start` to start in development mode.
-- Use `npm run test` to include test scenario running in the backgroud / integrate with CI/CD pipline.
+- Use `npm run test` to include test scenario running in the backgroud / integrate with CI/CD pipeline.

 ## STACK
 - Fastify